Joshkea95/Login-Card/README.md

 # Login-Card
-A login card with a half transparent background
+A login card with a transparent "glass" background